hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - an integrated suite of network security and traffic management products
   - deployed either on purpose-built platforms or as a software solution
   - centralized event and policy manager for:
-    - Cisco Secure Firewall with the Firewall Threat Defense (FTD) OS
+    - Secure Firewall with the Firewall Threat Defense (FTD) OS
-    - Cisco ASA with FirePOWER Services (not traditional ASA)
+    - ASA with FirePOWER Services (not traditional ASA)
-    - Cisco Secure IPS (Firepower Next-Gen IPS / NGIPS)
+    - Secure IPS (Firepower Next-Gen IPS / NGIPS)
-    - Cisco FirePOWER Threat Defense for ISR
+    - FirePOWER Threat Defense for ISR
-    - Cisco Malware Defense (AMP)
+    - Malware Defense (AMP)
   - typical deployment - multiple traffic-sensing managed devices installed on network segments monitor traffic for analysis and report to a manager:
     - Firepower Management Center
     - Firepower Device Manager